 Customer-Managed Encryption Keys (CMEK) allow you to protect data at rest in a CockroachDB Dedicated cluster using a cryptographic key that is entirely within your control, hosted in a supported key-management system (KMS) platform.
 This key is called the CMEK key.

-This feature is in preview and is only available to enrolled organizations.
-To enroll your organization in the preview, contact your Cockroach Labs account team.
+This feature is in limited access and is only available to enrolled organizations.
+To enroll your organization, contact your Cockroach Labs account team.
 This feature is subject to change.

 You can manage your CMEK keys using one or more of the following services: